-Both lines also offer a clear or non-colored wax option in addition to colored waxes including white, black, and brown.
+Both lines also offer a clear or non-colored wax option in addition to colored waxes including white, brown, black, and zinc.
 Waxes can be mixed to created varying shades of gray as well.
 I painted this little chest in Graphite Chalk Paint®, then applied a coat of Clear Soft Wax.
 Finally, I mixed white and black wax together to make a gray and feathered it on to create a driftwood look.
-(This cabinet is currently for sale at Rooted in New London if you’re interested!)

 Both MMSMP and Chalk Paint® have books that were written by their creators as well as brush lines.